+- > Keeping children safe in education 2024 (KCSIE)

 - > Child Protection Policy

 - > Behaviour Policy

-- Communications and Social Media Policy

 - Data Protection Policy

-- > Peer on Peer Abuse Policy
+- > Child On Child Abuse Policy

+- Acceptable Use Policy

 1.1 Teaching and Learning

 Why internet use is important

 - The internet is an essential element in 21st century life for education, business, and social interaction.
 The school has a duty to provide pupils with quality internet access as part of their learning experience. - Internet use is a part of the statutory curriculum and is a necessary tool for staff and pupils.